PSLmodels/Package-Builder/README.md

 :   python_versions = ['3.6', '3.7']
 : Package-Builder will upload model packages to:
 :   Anaconda channel = pslmodels
+:   using token in file = /Users/mrh/.pslmodels_anaconda_token
+: Package-Builder is starting at Wed Dec 19 11:57:27 2018
-: Package-Builder is cloning repository code for 0.5.0 ... <an enormous amount of screen output> ...
+: Package-Builder is cloning repository code for 0.5.0 ...
+... <an enormous amount of screen output>
+...
+: Package-Builder is cleaning-up
-: Package-Builder is finished
+: Package-Builder is finishing at Wed Dec 19 12:00:08 2018

 $ conda search -c PSLmodels behresp
 Loading channels: done